Inertial Navigation: Empowering Armored Combat Vehicles in GNSS-Denied Environments

 The Importance of Inertial Navigation for Armored Combat Vehicles

-As GPS jamming becomes more prevalent, INS technologies, a form of dead reckoning leveraging accelerometersgyroscopes and sometimes magnetometers to determine an object’s position, orientation and velocity, will be indispensable.
-Unlike GPS, INS does not rely on satellite signals, so vehicles can remain operational even in the most demanding environments.
+INS relies on the principle of dead reckoning, leveraging accelerometers, gyroscopes and sometimes magnetometers to determine an object’s position, orientation and velocity.
+Unlike GNSS, INS does not rely on satellite signals, which makes it indispensable for armored combat vehicles to remain operational even in the most demanding environments.

 INS Applications for Armored Vehicles in GNSS-Denied Environments

-In contested regions like Ukraine and the Middle East, where GPS jamming and spoofing are rampant, alternative APNT technologies, such as INS have become crucial for a range of applications.
+In heavily contested regions like Ukraine and the Middle East, defense-grade INS have become crucial for a range of applications.

-Rapid and precise north-seeking is one of the most crucial capabilities for armored vehicles out on the battlefield.
-Strategic-grade INS units like Advanced Navigation’s Boreas GNSS/INS are built with highly sensitive gyroscopes capable of detecting the Earth’s rotation and measuring angular velocities of less than 15°/hr.
+Rapid and precise north-seeking is one of the most crucial capabilities for armored combat vehicles out on the battlefield.
+Defense-grade INS, such as Advanced Navigation’s Boreas GNSS/INS, are built with highly sensitive gyroscopes capable of detecting the Earth’s rotation and measuring angular velocities of less than 15°/hr.
 This precision allows for rapid north-seeking, achieving coarse alignment within 2 minutes and fine alignment in just 10.
 Such speed is essential for maintaining combat and tactical readiness, enabling vehicles to swiftly determine their heading and adapt to different scenarios.

-Precise pointing and turret stabilization are also key applications of INS systems in armored vehicles, enabling operators to maintain precise pointing capabilities..
-For these systems, MEMS-based inertial measurement units (IMU) are typically used such as Advanced Navigation’s Motus.
+Precise pointing and turret stabilization are also key applications of INS systems in armored combat vehicles, enabling operators to maintain precise pointing capabilities.
+For these systems, MEMS-based inertial measurement units (IMU) are typically used, such as Advanced Navigation’s Motus.
 These units, commonly available in OEM form, can be easily integrated into gimbaled rotary platforms.
 Their precision is especially vital for long-range systems, ensuring both pointing and tracking accuracy.

 Advanced INS Features for Defense Applications

 Historically, INS solutions were only fitted onto specialized vehicles due to their high costs and engineering challenges.
-However, evolutionary advancements have all but eliminated their cost and complexity, making them far more accessible.
-Nevertheless, for defense applications, they need to meet strict military specifications and requirements to ensure their reliability and suitability in demanding environments.
+In recent years, evolutionary advancements have eliminated their cost and complexity, making them far more accessible.
+Nevertheless, for defense applications, they still need to meet strict military specifications and requirements to ensure reliability and suitability in demanding environments.

 High-precision accelerometers and gyroscopes are essential for ensuring the accuracy and reliability of INS systems.
-By fusing these sensors with input from other sources, high-accuracy INS solutions can detect the smallest changes in movement, enabling it to gather highly accurate navigation data.
+By fusing these sensors with input from other sources, the INS can detect the smallest changes in movement and gather highly accurate navigation data.

-Robust defense-grade materials and designs are necessary to withstand extreme conditions that armored vehicles may encounter, including high vibrations, severe temperature fluctuations and exposure to harsh climates.
-Needless to say, reliability in these conditions is vital, as any system failure could jeopardize missions.
+Robust military-grade materials and designs are necessary to withstand extreme conditions that armored vehicles may encounter.
+This includes high vibrations, severe temperature fluctuations and exposure to harsh climates.
+Reliability in these conditions is vital, as any system failure could jeopardize missions.

 Seamless integration and scalability are vital for smooth INS integration into large vehicle fleets.
-This helps ensure that the INS can be easily deployed across a wide range of vehicles, without the need for extensive vehicle modifications.
+As the INS is easily deployed across a wide range of vehicles, this removes the need for extensive vehicle modifications.

 When it comes to INS suppliers, Advanced Navigation has established itself as one of the most innovative and trusted manufacturers.
-In fact, nine of the largest defense primes rely on Advanced Navigation’s solutions, including Hanwha and Rheinmetall, who develop armored vehicles for the Australian Defence Force.
+In fact, nine of the largest defense primes rely on Advanced Navigation’s solutions, including Hanwha and Rheinmetall, who develop armored vehicles for Defense Forces.

-Boreas D70, Advanced Navigation’s defense-grade INS, offers ultra-precise navigation and heading thanks to its world-first Digital Fiber Optic Gyroscope (FOG) technology.
-Featuring a bias stability of 0.001°/hr , position accuracy of 0.01m and a heading accuracy of 0.01°, the system ensures precision navigation even in GNSS-denied environments.
-Its custom-made optical coils and advanced digital technologies not only enhance precision but also reduce size, weight and power requirements (SWaP-C), making it one of the best performance-to-value INS solutions available.
+Boreas D70, Advanced Navigation’s defense-grade INS, offers ultra-precise navigation and heading thanks to its Digital Fiber-Optic Gyroscope (FOG) technology.
+Featuring a bias stability of 0.001°/hr, position accuracy of 0.01m and a heading accuracy of 0.01°, the system ensures precision navigation in GNSS-denied environments.
+Its custom-made optical coils and advanced digital technologies enhance precision while reducing size, weight and power requirements (SWaP-C).
+This makes it one of the best performance-to-value INS solutions available.

-Indeed, these attributes were key factors in Hanwha’s decision to secure 138 Boreas D70 units for integration into their Redback Infantry Fighting Vehicle (IFV).
+Indeed, these attributes were key factors in Hanwha’s decision to secure hundreds of Boreas D70 units for integration into their Redback IFVs.

 Hanwha Redback infantry fighting vehicle (IFV)